B-Stefan/GeomagnaticToKpIndex-Converter/README.md

 #Example

-This module is written in ES6 you have to compile (https://babeljs.io/it) if you want to use this with ES5
+This module is written in ES6 you find the compiled version in *dist/lib.js*

 ```javascript